BackendExpert/video-upload-site/README.md

 - - the user add user's bio by `bio_add_db()` to database before, and now that data will display using `view_user_bio()` function
 - - the user add channel data by `chdata_add()` to database before, and now that data will display using `view_ch_data()` function

+## new_admin_add()

+- this function for
+- - add new Admin user to system so it can do only for any admin users

 # Releases

+## Version 1.2.0 26 December 2023

+- develop interfaces
+- developing user admin dashborads
+- functions
+- - new_admin_add()

 ## Version 1.1.0 25 December 2023